farbodtaymouri/Books-Papers/Foundation Models for NLP/Chapter3/notes.md

 + After pre-training the model is fine-tuned on 8 GLUE tasks for most sentence classification tasks by plugging a classification head on top of the hidden states of the [CLS] token at the last layer.
 + The model also evaluated on NLU datasets such as Question Answering (SQuAD v2), RACE, and NLI tasks such as MNLI and CoNLL.

+## Autoregressive Language Models

+### GPT2
++ Traditional Machine Learning systems excell at tasks they are trained for by using a combination of large datasets, high-capacity models, and supervised learning.
+However, such models are sensitive to slight changes in the data distribution and task specification.
+These systems are called __narrow experts__.
++  Single task training on single domain datasets is the major contributor of the lack of generalization observed in the current ML systems.
+Hence Multitask learning is promosing framework for improving general performance.
++  Multi-task learning from a meta-learning perspective needs several paris where a pair contains a single traiing example from the data distribution and objectives.
+However, current ML systems still need hudreds to thousands examples tp induce a function and generalize well.
++  Language models can be shown to have good performance on down-stream tasks in a zero-shot setting (without any parameter or architecture modification).